nbauma109/transformer-api/README.md

 Decompilers can be accessed either via `StandardTransformers.DECOMPILER` or by creating a new instance.
 They are also stateless, which means you can use the same instance across different threads.

-An example program decompiling a file using Fernflower is shown below:
+An example program decompiling a file using Vineflower (fork of Fernflower) is shown below:

 ```java
 package com.heliosdecompiler.transformerapi;